Vivek Ramaswamy

-Vivek Ganapathy Ramaswamy (Note: Pronounced /vɪˈveɪk rɑːməˈswɑːmiː/ vih-VAYK-_-rah-mə-SWAH-mee) (born August 9, 1985) is an American entrepreneur and politician.
-He founded Roivant Sciences, a biotech pharma company, in 2014 and was its CEO until 2021.
-Ramaswamy entered national politics as the youngest presidential candidate in the 2024 Republican primaries.
-He withdrew his bid and endorsed Donald Trump for the 2024 presidential election.
-In 2025, he launched his campaign for the 2026 Ohio gubernatorial election and received endorsements from both President Trump and the Ohio Republican Party.
+Vivek Ganapathy Ramaswamy (Note: Pronounced /en/ vih-VAYK gə-NAH-pə-thee RAH-mə-SWAH-mee) (born August 9, 1985) is an American entrepreneur and politician.
+He founded Roivant Sciences, a biotechnological pharmaceutical company, in 2014 and was its chief executive officer until 2021.
+Ramaswamy entered national politics as the youngest presidential candidate in the 2024 Republican primaries, but withdrew his bid and endorsed Donald Trump.
+He is currently the Republican nominee for governor of Ohio in the 2026 gubernatorial election and has been endorsed by both Trump and the Ohio Republican Party.

-Ramaswamy was born in Cincinnati, Ohio, to Indian immigrant parents.
-He graduated from Harvard University with a bachelor's degree in biology in 2007.
-He earned a law degree from Yale University in 2013.
-Ramaswamy became an investment partner at a hedge fund, before founding Roivant Sciences in 2014.
+Ramaswamy was born in Cincinnati, Ohio to Indian immigrant parents.
+He earned a bachelor's degree in biology from Harvard University in 2007 and a Juris Doctor from Yale University in 2013.
+Ramaswamy became an investment partner at a hedge fund before founding Roivant Sciences in 2014.
 He also co-founded an investment firm, Strive Asset Management, in 2022.
+Forbes estimated Ramaswamy's net worth to be $2.3 billion in September 2026, derived primarily from his biotech and financial businesses.

-Ramaswamy largely remained apolitical until 2020, when he supported Donald Trump for the 2020 presidential election.
-In 2021, Ramaswamy wrote his first book, Woke Inc, and appeared on cable networks arguing against leftist "woke" policies.
-He also became an active donor to the Republican Party.
-Ramaswamy briefly considered running in the 2022 U.S. Senate election in Ohio.
+Ramaswamy largely remained apolitical until 2020 when he supported Trump in the 2020 presidential election.
+In 2021, Ramaswamy wrote his first book, Woke Inc, and appeared on cable networks arguing against left-wing "woke" policies.
+He became an active donor to the Republican Party.
+He briefly considered running in the 2022 U.S. Senate election in Ohio.

-Ramaswamy describes himself as a conservative American nationalist.
-He has criticized environmental, social, and corporate governance (ESG) initiatives, labeling them as social agendas that are detrimental for businesses.
-He opposes affirmative action, claiming that it violates merit-based principles.
-In November 2025, Forbes estimated Ramaswamy's net worth to be $1.8 billion; his wealth comes from biotech and financial businesses.

 Early life

-Vivek Ganapathy Ramaswamy was born on August 9, 1985, in Cincinnati, Ohio, to Indian Hindu immigrant parents.
-His parents are Tamil Brahmins from Kerala.
-His father, V. Ganapathy Ramaswamy, a graduate of the National Institute of Technology Calicut, worked as an engineer for General Electric, while his mother, Geetha Ramaswamy, a graduate of the Mysore Medical College & Research Institute, worked as a geriatric psychiatrist for Merck and Schering-Plough.
-His parents immigrated from Palakkad district in Kerala, where the family had an ancestral home in a traditional agraharam in the town of Vadakkencherry.
+Vivek Ganapathy Ramaswamy was born in Cincinnati, Ohio on August 9, 1985 to parents from India.
+His father, Vadakanchery Ganapathy Ramaswamy, a graduate of the National Institute of Technology Calicut, worked as an engineer for General Electric, and his mother, Geetha Ramaswamy, a graduate of the Mysore Medical College & Research Institute, worked as a geriatric psychiatrist for Merck and Schering-Plough.
+His parents hail from the Palakkad district in Kerala, where their Palakkad Iyer family had an ancestral Agraharam home.

 Ramaswamy was raised in Ohio.
-Growing up, Ramaswamy often attended the local Hindu temple in Dayton with his family.
+Growing up, Ramaswamy often attended a local Hindu temple in Dayton with his family.
 His conservative Christian piano teacher, who gave him private lessons from elementary through high school, also influenced his social views.
 He spent many summer vacations traveling to India with his parents.
-In high school, Ramaswamy was a nationally ranked tennis player.
+In high school, Ramaswamy was a nationally ranked junior tennis player.